utap2/utap2/docs/rst/installation.rst

 or
 http://host_ip:7000
 if the default values for DNS_HOST and HOST_APACHE_PORT were not modified.
-To log in to UTAP for the first time,use the following credentials:
+To log in to UTAP2 for the first time,use the following credentials:

 Username: admin

 Password: the password is the ADMIN_PASS required parameter

-Install UTAP on Google Cloud platform (GCP)
+Install UTAP2 on Google Cloud platform (GCP)
 ===========================================

 UTAP2 can be deployed on Google Cloud by following the installation process.
 The installation is carried out using the Terraform application, which deploys a Slurm cluster comprising a login node of n1-standard-2 type, a controller node of n1-standard-4 type, and 20 potential nodes of type N2-high memory.
 Each node is equipped with 2 CPUs and 32GB of memory on Google Cloud.

-Once the installation process is complete, all UTAP software and applications are configured and prepared for execution.
+Once the installation process is complete, all UTAP2 software and applications are configured and prepared for execution.
-To install UTAP on Google Cloud, refer to the following instructions.
+To install UTAP2 on Google Cloud, refer to the following instructions.

 Requirments
 -----------